threapchills/AfrikanTarot/README.md

 OPENAI_API_KEY=your-openai-key-here
 ```

+The `.env` file is listed in `.gitignore` so your API key stays private and is
+not committed to version control.

 The server hosts the static files and proxies requests to the OpenAI API.
 Visit `http://localhost:3000` in your browser to use the app.

 Card images should be saved in `assets/images/` and sound effects in `assets/sounds/` using the filenames referenced in `assets/cards.json`.